 Burke Mountain, Vermont

-Located way up in the Northeast Kingdom of Vermont, Burke Mountain boasts 270 acres of terrain, 2,011 feet of vertical, and 50 trails.
-This classic Vermont ski resort is known for being a snowy hidden gem with steep trails and tons of glades, while it’s home to a world-class ski racing academy, Burke Mountain Academy.
-An adult day ticket at Burke Mountain is $89, while discounted lift tickets are available for college students, military, kids, and seniors.
-Full rental equipment is $60.
-Burke’s Wicked Wednesdays come with a buy one, get two free offer, in which you and 2 friends can all ski for $45.
+Located way up in the Northeast Kingdom of Vermont, Burke Mountain boasts 178 acres of terrain, 2,011 feet of vertical, and 53 trails.
+This classic Vermont ski resort is known for being a snowy hidden gem with steep trails and tons of glades.
+Plus, it’s home to a world-class ski racing academy, Burke Mountain Academy.
+An adult day ticket at Burke Mountain is as low as $50.
+For extra savings, Burke’s midweek deal features $45 lift tickets, while Wicked Wednesdays features a buy one, get two free lift tickets deal.
+You and 2 friends can all ski for $45.
 Vermont residents also get a discount on lift tickets with valid proof of residency.

 » Check out lodging options at Burke Mountain